angelleye/paypal-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.1.5.2 =
-This is a very important update in response to POODLE, an SSLv3 vulnerability that was recently discovered.
+This is a very important update in response to POODLE, an SSLv3 protocol vulnerability.
 PayPal will be disabling SSLv3 on their servers on 12/03/2014 and has requested that developers use TLS instead of SSL.
 However, TLS is only compatible with cURL 7.36.0 or higher!
-You need to check what cURL version your web server is running prior to updating in order to avoid payment failures!
+You need to check what cURL version your web server is running prior to updating!